CopernicaMarketingSoftware/Documentation/Publisher/en/css-and-xslt.md

 -   When creating a new XSLT, you can choose to 'Fill the new XSLT with default code'.

-### XSLT resources

-As opposed to CSS, XSLT programming is quite complex, and requires specific knowledge.
-Much can be found on the internet about XSLT's, since it is a standard technology.

 ### Link your XSLT to a webform, feed or survey

 Once you have created your own XSLT it can easily be linked to the